 According to a study, approximately 15 percent of women of childbearing age in the United States have experienced chronic pelvic pain lasting six months or more.
 With links to multiple conditions, the pain symptoms may be difficult to diagnose.
-With offices in Chicago and Glenview, the OBGYN team at Northwestern Women’s Health Associates offers comprehensive feminine health care to patients from Chicago to Northwest Indiana and the surrounding areas.
+Located in the Streeterville neighborhood of Chicago, the OBGYN team at Northwestern Women’s Health Associates offers comprehensive feminine health care to patients throughout the Chicagoland area.
 Our professional team diagnoses and offers treatment for pelvic pain.

 What are the symptoms of pelvic pain?

 Mild to extreme discomfort is the main symptom of pelvic pain.
 However, the specifics of that pain such as location or type, and other symptoms vary from patient to patient.
 For some women, the pain can be severe enough that it interferes with regular activities such as work, exercise, or sex

 Pelvic pain may be felt and described differently.
 The pain can be constant, or it may come and go.
 It can be sharp and stabbing or dull.
 It may be felt in a specific spot or it may spread out.
 Some women experience abdominal or pelvic pain only during their menstrual periods.
 Others may notice pain during activities or following triggers such as needing to use the bathroom, lifting heavy items, or during sex.